fehlhabers/teashaped.dev/content/blog/managed-services/post.md

 If keeping the technologies that hold persistent data to a minimum, you are more likely too build up competence around these technologies so that you can handle disaster recovery in the same (or better) way as with managed services.

-I just brushed lightly on the messaging and database topics, but it's worth diving into more deeply at some other time.
+I just brushed lightly on the messaging and database topics, but it's worth diving into more deeply at some other time!
 <br>
 <br>